Toni Stanger-McLaughlin, J.D.

 Native American Agriculture Fund

-She attended the University of North Dakota School of Law to study federal Indian law.
+She attended the University of North Dakota School of Law and received her JD, focusing on federal Indian law.
+In addition, Mrs. Stanger-McLaughlin holds certificates in mediation, Trial law and business, as well as executive leadership.
 In her spare time, Toni enjoys being outdoors with her husband and three children, as well as beading and sewing powwow regalia for her immediate and extended family.